 This page is unusually long.
-Use your browser's 'Find on this page' facility to search this page
+Use your browser's 'Find on this page' facility to search for cemetery records

 Brisbane’s first cemetery was on the bank of the river on the curve of North Quay.
 That was the graveyard of the convict period, a time of horrors unimaginable by the people of today.

 On that then lonely spot, overlooking the placid river were deposited the bodies of soldiers, convicts, and officers, who died from 1825 to 1839, and today their dust lies there in the silence of that river bank, heedless of the continuous roar of the city which stands now where they saw only the primeval forest, and nightly heard the howl of the dingo and the songs of the savage tribes, far less savage than the whites of that period.
 They lie there forgotten, the flogger and the flogged, the slayer and the slain.
 The old headstones from that graveyard were removed many years ago to the cemetery at Paddington.

 There was also another early cemetery by the river and Roma Street, in front of where the Helidon Spa establishment is situated.
 The tombstones from there were also removed to the Paddington cemetery which is therefore the most venerable graveyard in Queensland, the one with the most fascinating historical associations, the one surrounded by the most pathetic and romantic memories of the early days of Queensland.